mystborn/DiscordTextbot/README.md

 A discord bot written in c# using Discord.Net that allows users to send and receive text messages via discord.

 ## Getting Started
-If you want to use the bot out of the box, go ahead and download it here: <link>https://www.dropbox.com/sh/67fhh9d7fy8okdw/AAA2lNpEcCmnf5U6yMGZnUiqa?dl=0</link>

-To use the bot, first you need to create a bot user from the discord website and get it's token.
-Then, run the program once, go to the file specified in the command prompt and fill out the information.
-(This will likely be found here: C:\Users\Your_Name\AppData\Roaming\discord\TextbotData\TextbotSettings.xml).
+To use the bot, first you need to create a bot user from the discord website.
+Then on the first time you run the program you'll be asked for the following information

-After restarting the program, it should start running.

-### Config File
-* Token - The bot token you received when creating the bot account
+* token - The bot token you received when creating the bot account.
-* GmailUsername - Messages have to go through a gmail acoount currently.
-This must be the desired email's username
-* GmailPassword - Desired email's password
-* EmailDisplayName - May affect how some carriers see your message.
-Included just in case.
-Set this to your name.
-* DiscordChannelId - The channel that the bot will listen on for commands.
-(I'd go ahead and make a channel and set it so only you and your bot can see it.
-Use that as your texting channel
+* channel id - The id of the discord channel you'd like to use as your texting channel.
+This channel will be the only one that the bot will listen for commands on.
+* email address - The email adress you wish to associate with this program.
+* email password - The password to that email address.
+Note all personal information is confidential and stored exclusivley on the users computer.
+* email provider - Which email service you use.
+This defaults to gmail, however you can customize it.
+You can use any email server as long as they have support for imap and smtp.

 ## How To Use
 The bot only uses 4 commands:
-* /add_contact
+* /add \[contact name\]|\[phone number as email address\]
-* /remove_contact
+* /remove \[contact name\]
-* /list_contacts
+* /list
-* /send
+* /send \[contact name or phone number\] \[message\]

-### add_contact
+### add
+* Description - Adds a number into your address book.
-* Usage - /add_contact their_name|their_number
+* Usage - /add their name|their_number@carrier_email.com
+* their name - The name you'd like them to have when sending or receiving messages.
-* The | symbol is shift + forward slash (\)
+* | - shift + forward slash (\)
-* their_number is there phone number plus their carriers email extension (see below for list of carrier extensions)
+* their_number - their phone number plus their carriers email extension (see below for list of carrier extensions)
-* Currently their_name cannot have spaces.

-### remove_contact
+### remove
+* Description - Removes a number from your address book.
-* Usage - /remove_contact contact_name
+* Usage - /remove contact name

-### list_contacts
+### list
+* Description - Lists all of your contacts.
-* Usage - /list_contacts
+* Usage - /list

 ### send
+* Description - Sends a message to a number or contact.
 * Usage - /send contact_or_carrier_email this is where the message goes.
 * The contact can be one that you've created or just a phone number with their carriers email address